1g0rrr/SimpleAutomation/README.md

 ### Run recording

--   The difference from Lerobot is added teleoperation step between episodes.
-You can set robot to position other than "rest" befre recording.
-This is usefull to be able to switch between models in this position.
+-   The difference from Lerobot's recording is added teleoperation between episodes.
+This is usefull to be able to switch between models in not "resting" position.

 ```
 python core/models_chain.py record \